 - 1. The matched position solution is computed at the remote station when the observation information for a given epoch has arrived from the reference station via the data link.
 Matched observation set pairs are observations by both the reference and remote stations which are matched by time epoch, and contain the same satellites.
-The matched position solution is the most accurate one available to the operator of the remote station, but it has an inherent latency the sum of time delays between the moment that the reference station.
+The matched position solution is the most accurate one available to the operator of the remote station, but it has an inherent latency the sum of time delays between the moment that the reference station makes an observation and the moment that the differential information is processed at the remote station.
 This latency depends on the computing speed of the reference station receiver, the rates at which data is transmitted through the various links, and the computing speed of the remote station; the overall delay is of the order of one second.
 Furthermore, this position cannot be computed any more often than the observations are sent from the reference station.
 Typically, the update rate is one solution every two seconds. - 2.
 The low latency (or extrapolated) position solution is based on a prediction.
 Instead of waiting for the observations to arrive from the reference station, a model (based on previous reference station observations) is used to estimate what the observations will be at a given time epoch.
-These estimated reference station observations solution.
+These estimated reference station observations are combined with actual measurements taken at the remote station to provide the position solution.
 Because only the reference station observations are predicted, the remote station's dynamics will be accurately reflected.
-The latency in this case (the time delay between the moment that a measurement is made by the remote station and the moment that a position is made available) is determined only by the remote processor's computational capacity; the overall delay is of the order of 100 ms. Low-latency position solutions can be computed more often than matched position solutions; the update rate can reach 4 solutions per second.
+The latency in this case (the time delay between the moment that a measurement is made by the remote station and the moment that a position is made available) is determined only by the remote processor's computational capacity; the overall delay is of the order of 100 ms. Low-latency position solutions per second.
 The low-latency positions will be provided for data gaps between matched positions of up to 30 seconds (for a carrier-phase solution) or 60 seconds (for a pseudorange solution, unless adjusted using the DGPSTIMEOUT command).
 A general guideline for the additional error incurred due to the extrapolation process is shown in Table 1-2.